-For over ten years now we have been living and working in Kanaleneiland-Zuid, Utrecht.
+For over fifteen years now we have been living and working in Kanaleneiland-Zuid, Utrecht.

-SERVAAS JANSEN, a qualified piano teacher with more than twenty years of experience in teaching children and adults of all ages, and
+SERVAAS JANSEN, a qualified piano teacher with more than thirty years of experience in teaching children and adults of all ages, and

 KSENIA KOUZMENKO, concert-pianist from Byelorus, teacher at the Royal Conservatory in the Hague (see also her own website under LINKS).